Master Gardener Training

 • Farm-to-School education

-• Seed diversity projects
+• Seed diversity education and distribution

-• Farmers' Market garden booth and demonstrations
+• Farmers' market garden booths and demonstrations

 • Invasive species scouting and education